-The National Health and Medical Research Council (NHMRC) facilitates Australian researchers participation in collaborative research projects with international researchers through both bilateral and multilateral arrangements.
+NHMRC facilitates Australian researchers' participation in collaborative research projects with international researchers through both bilateral and multilateral arrangements.

-We engage strategically with international funding agencies and participates in funding schemes that align with the NHMRC International Engagement Strategy 2023-2026.
+We engage strategically with international funding agencies and participate in funding schemes that align with the NHMRC International Engagement Strategy 2023-2026.

-To participate in these schemes, your personal information may need to be disclosed by NHMRC to overseas recipients, generally for the purposes of peer review of the application.
+To participate in these schemes, your personal information may need to be disclosed by NHMRC to overseas recipients, generally for the purposes of peer review of your grant application.
 You will be advised of this possibility at the time of making your application.

-For further information on open calls for research with NHMRC's international partners, refer to Find Funding.
+For further information on open grant opportunities with NHMRC's international partners, refer to Find Funding.

 Bilateral arrangements